HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 ## Notes

-A viceral, emotionally occult track from a sideproject duo called Grit Gods consisting of Killlxv and MOTHNODE has found its way into the void.
+A viceral, emotionally occult track from Grit Gods duo consisting of Killlxv and MOTHNODE has found its way into the void.
 Conjoined deathcore influences and heavy bass might break through the veil, tread carefully on full volume.
-Sometimes it is better to break through the illusion and describe the actual truth rather
+Sometimes though, it is better to break through the illusion and describe the actual truth.
+The titular residue represents the torn connection between humans in our modern age and resulting cult-like approach to grasping for it at every possibility.

+/// old_
-Gospel of hate, the Residue of torn connection between humans.
+Gospel of hate, .
 It is the issue of residue being the only thing remaining that can bring us back to love of the world but it is really pointless to look for it.
 Flesh vs soul discrepancy.